clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/mixer.rst

       sudo systemctl start nginx

 #.
-To verify the web server is running, check it in an Internet browser:
+Verify the web server is running.
+Check it in an Internet browser:

    .. code-block:: bash

       http://localhost

-#.
    Alternatively, verify the server is running by entering:

    .. code-block:: bash